If you think that meal prepping has to be an all-day affair of cooking, containering, and cleaning, you couldn’t be more wrong.

 10. Using a spoon, scrape out the flesh of the spaghetti squash.
 Divide squash between three food containers, adding about ¾ cup to each.
 Top each portion of squash with ¾ cup cooked ground turkey mixture, basil, and ⅓ of the roasted tomatoes.
 Seal containers and place in fridge.

 11. Chop the roasted bell pepper.
 Season remaining cooked ground turkey mixture with 1 tsp. cumin and 1 tsp. chili powder.
 Add the bell pepper and as much cilantro as you want.
 Divide mixture evenly between two food containers.
-Add 1 cup roasted cauliflower to each container.
+Add 1½ cups roasted cauliflower to each container.
 Seal containers and place in fridge.

-12. Prepare three small containers with ¼ cup hummus and 2 large lettuce leaves.
+12. Prepare three small containers with ¼ cup hummus and 3 large Bibb lettuce leaves.
 Count out 2 servings each of 20 pistachios.

 13. Sit back and celebrate the fact that you’ve prepped all your food for the week in just 90 minutes or less!